ceres-solver/ceres-solver/docs/source/tutorial.rst

    const double y_;
  };

-Assuming the observations are in a :math:`2n` sized array called ``data`` the problem construction is a simple matter of creating a ``CostFunction`` for every observation.
+Assuming the observations are in a :math:`2n` sized array called ``data`` the problem construction is a simple matter of creating a :class:`CostFunction` for every observation.

 .. code-block:: c++